-In this article, I am going to give you some fun golf tournament ideas which you can use if you are asked to organise or help out with this sort of event.
-There is nothing too serious in my article here; we are not talking PGA standards!
+In this article, I will give you some fun golf tournament ideas that you can use if you are asked to organize or help out with this sort of event.
+There is nothing too serious in my article here; we are not talking about PGA standards!
 Fun tournaments are more about a good day out or some good fun on the weekend.
 If you are fundraising as part of your competition, then many of these ideas can be used to get the cash flowing into your coffers as well.

 A lot of fun golf tournaments will aim to please all the family.
-With this in mind, I am going to give you ideas which will appeal to all ages and different skill levels.
+With this in mind, I will give you ideas that will appeal to all ages and different skill levels.
 If you offer something for everyone, then all your customers will go away happy.
 Prizes and rewards will get everyone in the competitive spirit and can also provide some great photo opportunities.

-Aim to maximise the number of ‘feel good’ spots in the day.
+Aim to maximize the number of ‘feel good’ spots in the day.
 Here is an example: if you are featuring playing a round of golf in the day, there is nothing wrong with having the first prize at the end (or you can even spread out the rewards and have first prizes for men, first prizes for ladies, and also for youngsters and seniors).
-You will get more engagement, however, and will have even more fun if there are extra rewards for tasks and gimmick holes as you go around the course.
+However, you will get more engagement and will have even more fun if there are extra rewards for tasks and gimmick holes as you go around the course.

 Plan and try out your ideas in advance

 To get off to a good start, you are going to need to do some planning.
-Get an organising team together and then write down all your ideas for your tournament.
-You will find plenty of mine below, but nearly all of them can be varied, and I’m sure if you have a brainstorming session you can think up some great ones of your own.
+First, get an organizing team together, and then write down all your ideas for your tournament.
+You will find plenty of mine below, but nearly all of them can be varied, and I’m sure if you have a brainstorming session, you can think up some great ones of your own.

-A word of warning here though.
-Ideas which can sound great when you are sitting around a table, chewing the fat and swapping ideas, may not work so well in practice.
-You want to avoid putting on things which will not work out on the day of the real tournament.
-There is nothing worse than realising your good idea has a fatal flaw when people are already at your event.
+A word of warning here, though.
+Ideas that can sound great when you are sitting around a table, chewing the fat, and swapping ideas, may not work so well in practice.
+You want to avoid putting on things that will not work out on the day of the real tournament.
+Nothing is worse than realizing your good idea has a fatal flaw when people are already at your event.
 So, try out every idea for a challenge you have, give it a dry run before you go public with it.

 To do this well means planning each challenge or fun idea in advance.
-Then head out to the course where you are going to be holding the fun golf tournament and take your organising team and a few golfers of varying ability to see if it all works out.
+Then head out to the course where you will be holding the fun golf tournament and take your organizing team and a few golfers of varying abilities to see if it all works out.

 You need to be checking two things, above all.
-Do the individual challenges and fun tasks you have set actually work?
-Ask yourself, and the team: are they too easy or too hard?
+First, do the individual challenges and fun tasks you have set actually work?
+Second, ask yourself and the team: are they too easy or too hard?
 You want something most people can have a decent stab at, but something which has a bit of a challenge to it as well.
-If everyone can do it successfully then there is no pride in winning, and it is the winning which is half the fun, but if no-one can do it people will get bored, and even feel a bit foolish.
+If everyone can do it successfully, then there is no pride in winning, and it is the winning that is half the fun, but if no one can do it, people will get bored and even feel a bit foolish.

-Once you are sure that the individual ideas work, think about how they are going to work together.
-Making sure that everything is going to be fine can be tough logistically, but take it systematically and check out the following, and you should be fine.
+Once you are sure that the individual ideas work, think about how they will work together.
+Ensuring that everything will be fine can be tough logistically, but take it systematically and check out the following, and you should be fine.
 How will the different challenges be spread around the course?
 How are you going to ensure that some challenges are not getting in the way of other events?
 How are you going to manage queues?
 Where are you going to hand out prizes?

-One mistake many first-time organisers make is trying to do too much.
-Each part of your fun golf tournament needs room to breathe, and less can definitely be more
+One mistake many first-time organizers make is trying to do too much.
+Each part of your fun golf tournament needs room to breathe, and less can definitely be more.

-It can add to the fun if you get people into teams, according to what your event is you might have teams of families or groups from an office.
-It can also be a great way of getting people who are strangers to meet each other if you want to encourage people to make new friends.
-Ask everyone to participate by throwing his or her name in a hat and draw the names out at random.
+It can add to the fun if you get people into teams.
+According to what your event is, you might have teams of families or groups from an office.
+It can also be a great way of getting strangers to meet each other if you want to encourage people to make new friends.
+Ask everyone to participate by throwing their name in a hat and draw the names out at random.
 Make sure you give each team a name and color or symbol.

 High and low

 Break participants into teams of four and mark out a fixed number of holes to be played.
-Each player then puts in a set amount of money, whichever group of four wins gets the pot of money.
+Each player then puts in a set amount of money.
+Whichever group of four wins gets the pot of money.
 You can add a twist to this as well.
-The team which comes last has to match the amount in the money pot, and this is then donated to the tournament’s chosen charity, or to a charity of the losing team’s choice.
+The team which comes last has to match the amount in the money pot, and this is then donated to the tournament’s chosen charity or a charity of the losing team’s choice.
 That should motivate the weaker ones and do some good along the way.

 Predict the score